 Student Health Services is located in the Roche Wellness Center at the corner of Mulberry Street and N. Webster Avenue.
 Graduate students have the option of utilizing the services we offer and becoming eligible to use Student Health Services by payment of the health fee of \$65.00 per semester.
-Payment of the health fee may be made at the Bursar's Office.
+Payment of the health fee may be made at the Bursar's Office after signing a request form at Student Health Services.
 Services offered include health and wellness information, nursing assessment, treatment of routine illnesses and injuries, medical services provided by physicians and a certified nurse practitioner by appointment, as well as referral to community healthcare providers for services beyond the scope of a student health facility.
 Further information may be obtained by contacting Student Health Services (570-941-7667).